FAQs: Subscriptions

 -

-You can also convert an existing endpoint into a managed endpoint via the Globus CLI by running the following command:
+You can also use the Globus CLI by running the following command:

 $ globus endpoint search --filter-scope my-endpoints "My Endpoint Display Name"